 Former Rep. Anthony Weiner rose to fame with an impassioned speech in Congress in 2010, only to be taken down by a scandal that involved "sexting" multiple women for years.

-The former New York Democratic congressman was sentenced to 21 months in prison Monday on federal charges of sending sexually explicit messages to a teenage girl.
+The former New York Democratic congressman reported to prison in November 2017 after he was sentenced to 21 months in prison two months before on federal charges of sending sexually explicit messages to a teenage girl.

-Weiner, who openly wept as the judge read the sentence, will have to surrender to a yet to be determined prison facility on Nov.
-6. He will also have to register as a sex offender.
+Weiner, who openly wept as the judge read his sentencing in September, was also ordered to register as a sex offender.

-A 15-year-old girl in North Carolina told the Daily Mail last year that she and Weiner exchanged explicit messages for months.
+A 15-year-old girl in North Carolina told the Daily Mail in 2016 that she and Weiner exchanged explicit messages for months.
 She claimed that he asked her to film herself undressing at one point.